 Have you ever been overtaken by panic when out of the blue the WiFi stops working or is too slow?
 Non-users don’t suffer from it, as internet porn causes that feeling.
 As you go through life, it systematically destroys your nerve and courage, leaving DeltaFosB to form powerful neural water slides in its wake, progressively destroying your ability to say no. By the stage where virility has been killed, the user believes porn is their new partner and is unable to face life without it.

-There’s no need to self-rate based on your ability to satisfy a partner, this isn’t freedom.
+There’s no need to rate yourself on your ability to satisfy a partner — this isn’t freedom.
 But this freedom cannot be obtained by continuing to grease the dopamine water slide in ways that undercut your happiness and libido by repeating the same destructive behaviour.

 The actual situation is this, when you’re addicted to the supernormal pull of internet porn and then try to abstain, it feels like there’s something missing.
 If you have something to occupy your mind that isn’t stressful, you can go for long periods of time without being bothered by the absence of the drug.
 However, when you’re bored there’s nothing to take your mind off it, so you feed the monster.
 When you’re indulging yourself and not trying to stop or cut down, even firing up private browsing becomes subconscious.
 This ritual is automatic; if the user tries to remember sessions during the last week, they’re only able to remember a small proportion of them, like the very last one or the session after a long abstinence.

-Masturbation and sex don’t help concentration, when you’re trying to concentrate you automatically try and avoid distractions.
-Therefore, when a user wants to concentrate, they don’t even think, automatically opening the browser, feeding the little monster and partially ending the craving.
-Getting on with the matter at hand, already forgetting they’ve viewed porn.
-After years of dopamine flooding the neurological changes affect abilities such as accessing information, planning and impulse control.
+Masturbation and sex don’t help concentration — when you’re trying to concentrate you automatically try and avoid distractions.
+Therefore, when a user wants to concentrate, they don’t even think — automatically opening the browser, feeding the little monster and partially ending the craving.
+They get on with the matter at hand, already forgetting they’ve viewed porn.
+After years of dopamine-flooding the neurological changes affect abilities such as accessing information, planning and impulse control.

 You’re also driven to provide novelty for the next session as the same stuff no longer generates enough dopamine and opioids.
-So you’ll have to roam the internet streets for novelty, fighting the pull to cross the line towards shocking material, this in turn generating more stress and leaving you unfulfilled after finishing.
+So you’ll have to roam the internet streets for novelty, fighting the pull to cross the line towards shocking material, which in turn generates more stress and leaves you unfulfilled after finishing.

-Concentration is also adversely affected due to dopamine receptors being culled due to natural tolerance to the large surges, reducing the benefit of smaller dopamine boosts from natural destressors.
+Concentration is also adversely affected as the dopamine receptors are culled due to natural tolerance to the large surges, reducing the benefit of smaller dopamine boosts from natural destressors.
 Your concentration and inspiration will be greatly boosted as this process is reduced.
-For many, it’s the concentration aspect that prevents them from succeeding with the willpower method, they could put up with the irritability and bad temper, but the failure to concentrate on something difficult once their crutch is removed ruins many.
+For many, it’s the concentration aspect that prevents them from succeeding with the willpower method: they could put up with the irritability and bad temper, but the failure to concentrate on something difficult once their crutch is removed ruins many.

 Loss of concentration that users suffer when trying to escape isn’t due to the absence of sex, let alone porn.
 You have mental blocks when you’re addicted to something and when you have a mental block, what do you do?
 You fire up the browser — which doesn’t cure the block — so then what do you do?
 You do what you have to do, getting on with it just as non-users do.